jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The lesson is, we lost our manufacturing base and a robust local supply chain for no good reason at all.
 But we'll get them back.
 Once we start buying things, "Made In America."
 Buying each other's products is a great sign we're controlling the levers of power and upgrading ourselves to the Internet Age.

 I smile, thinking of all those bakers, tailors, designers, craftsmen, welders, and repairmen happily working on a new empowered Main Street.
-And all those conspirarcy theorists will (hopefully) realize society is more rational, and they can give it a rest.
+And all those conspiracy theorists will realize society is more rational, and can finally give their open-minds a rest.

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/ConstantThinErin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>